garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Managed funds.md

 ## [[Managed funds]] cost considerations
 - Keep track of Fees
 	- Funds are required to disclose all fees in their Investment Statement & Prospectus
-	- Even 'no-[[2023 Semester 2/INFOSYS222 - Database Systems/Load]]' funds can have high annual expense ratios
+	- Even 'no-[[2024 Semester 1/ACCTG151G - Financial Literacy/load|load]]' funds can have high annual expense ratios
 	- Fees affect your return, and annual fees will be collected regardless of the performance of the fund
 		- this consistent annual fee will quickly add up, choose the one with the lowest fee
+## Types of funds
+- Growth
+- Aggressive growth
+- Equity-income
+- Balanced
+- Gr